66,395 bells

 PT: A Private Thread, otherwise known as a Private Message (PM).

-Quotes: Something that another user said.
+Quote: Something that another user said.

 Replies: Replies are posted on threads in response to the original first post.